smithy-lang/smithy/designs/enum-shapes.md

 }
 ```

-To account for this, enums MAY define a default member by making the
+To account for this, enums MAY define a default member by setting the
-`@enumValue` of the member "":
+`@enumDefault` trait on a member:

 ```
 enum Suit {
-    @enumValue(string: "")
+    @enumDefault
     UNKNOWN

     @enumValue(string: "diamond")